From Hobby to Thriving Business: A New Zealand Playbook

 Part 2: Idea Validation

-Before a single dollar is spent on legal registration or branding, a venture must pass a "Reality Check."
-Many founders skip this, entering markets that are too small to sustain overheads.
+Before a single dollar is spent on legal registration or branding, your venture needs a quick reality check.
+Many founders skip this, entering markets that are too small to sustain their overheads.

 Part 3: Legal & Financial Setup (NZ Specific)

-Strategic Setup Step: Use the ONECheck tool on Business.govt.nz to check your name, domain, and trademark availability in one search.
+Choosing the correct legal structure dictates your personal risk, taxation, and administrative responsibilities.
+Strategic Setup Step: Use the free ONECheck tool on Business.govt.nz to check your name, domain, and trademark availability in one search.

 | Structure | Ownership | Liability | Tax Treatment |